 Play: Spending Saturday at my parent’s house circled around the first fire of the season.
 Leaves raining from the sky, warm, crackling fire at our fingertips, apple cider nearby – it was the perfect fall afternoon.

 Work + play: testing the recipe for Caramel Apple Crisp with Easy Caramel Sauce!
-(Ok I won’t even play, it was definitely more play than work – look at that gooey caramel sauce made with just 4 ingredients and ZERO corn syrup!
-Seriously, what’s a girl got to do to get a prayer hands emoji?)
+(Ok I won’t even lie, it was definitely more play than work – look at that gooey caramel sauce made with just 4 ingredients and ZERO corn syrup!)

 I talk about this in my Gluten-Free for Beginners ebook, but preservatives can be really hard on people with Celiac Disease or other autoimmune disorders whose systems are ultra-sensitive to preservatives, artificial coloring, etc. Bottom line, I love that Fisher Nuts are just that – NUTS, and nothin’ else.